All Fall Down (The Sound album)

-All Fall Down is the third studio album by English post-punk band The Sound, recorded from March to August 1982 and released in November 1982 on record label WEA.
+All Fall Down is the third studio album by the English post-punk band the Sound, recorded from March to August 1982 and released in October 1982 on record label WEA.

-After being pressured by their record label to release a more commercially successful album, since their previous records failed to attract the attention of the public, The Sound rebelled and recorded All Fall Down, which has been called "distinctly uncommercial".
+After being pressured by their record label to release a more commercially successful album, since their previous records failed to attract the attention of the public, the Sound rebelled and recorded All Fall Down, which has been called "distinctly uncommercial".

-The album was poorly received by critics and led to the termination of The Sound's contract with WEA.
+The album was poorly received by critics and led to the termination of the Sound's contract with WEA.
 No singles were released from the album.

 Background

 On the album, Andy Kellman of AllMusic opined, "there was no attempt at making a hit. [...]
 The Sound responded to label demands and simmering internal pressures with a record that challenged devout fans as well."
 Drummer Mike Dudley said of the album:

 We thought [the label wasn't] giving us the support that we were due and that if they really wanted a commercial album, they had got to put plenty of money behind it, which with both Jeopardy and From the Lions Mouth they hadn't really done [...]
 So when they turned around and said, 'The solution is for you to write more commercial songs', we thought, 'Fuck you', and went ahead and produced All Fall Down.